top of page

 • Utility: Unlike gold, Bitcoin has the potential for use in digital transactions.
 If hoarding becomes too prevalent, it could limit Bitcoin's utility as a medium of exchange, which could negatively impact its long-term value.

 • Adoption and Regulation: The future of Bitcoin will depend on its continued adoption and the regulatory landscape.
-If adoption stagnates or regulations become overly restrictive, it could affect its attractiveness as a store of value.
+If adoption stagnates or regulations become overly restrictive, it could affect its attractiveness as a store of value. eg Morgan Stanley CEO Ted Pick said the bank is working with Treasury and other regulators to offer crypto transactions.

 • Technological Advancements: The cryptocurrency space is constantly evolving.
 New technologies and cryptocurrencies could emerge, potentially challenging Bitcoin's dominance.